 Getting started with Artillery Cloud

-- View & analyze performance metrics generated by load test runs (response times, errors, custom
+- View performance metrics generated by load test runs (response times, errors, custom

 ensure

-- Organize load test reports across projects and teams
+- Organize load test reports by project or team

 How it works